Enhanced retinal responses in Huntington's disease patients.

 RESULTS: We analyzed the b-wave amplitudes of ERG response in all flash intensities and with 30 Hz flicker stimulation.
 We found statistically significant increased amplitudes in HD patients compared to controls at light-adapted (photopic) 24.2 and 60.9 cd.sec/m2 intensities, dark-adapted (scotopic, red flash) 0.22 cd.sec/m2 intensity, and a trend toward significance at light-adapted 30 Hz flicker.
 Furthermore, we found a significant increase in light-adapted ERG response from female compared to male HD patients, but no significant difference between gender amongst controls.
 We also noted a positive association between number of CAG repeats and ERG response at the smallest light adapted intensity (3.1 cd.sec/m2).

 CONCLUSIONS: ERG studies revealed significantly altered retinal responses at multiple flash intensities in subjects with an HD expansion allele compared to controls.
 Significant differences were observed with either light-adapted tests or the dark-adapted red flash which suggests that the enhanced responses in HD patients is specific to the cone photoreceptor pathway.

 Institute for Systems Biology

 Pearl, Jocelynn R; Heath, Laura M; Bergey, Dani E; Kelly, John P; Smith, Corrie; Laurino, Mercy Y; Weiss, Avery; Price, Nathan D; LaSpada, Albert; Bird, Thomas D; and Jayadev, Suman, "Enhanced retinal responses in Huntington's disease patients."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 450.